shivamsupr/django-jinja2-globals/README.md

     TEMPLATES[0]['OPTIONS']['globals'].update(_template_globals)

-##### And you're done, now you can use all the global functions inside your templates by just calling them like python functions :)
+#### And you're done, now you can use all the global functions inside your templates by just calling them like python functions.
+#### In the same manner you can register jinja2 constants and jinja2 filters.
+Enjoy :)